FabusLuebbus/kneipenguessr/README.md

 ![KneipenGuessr Logo](logo.png)

-A fun, interactive web game that tests your knowledge of bars in Karlsruhe, Germany.
+A fun, interactive web game that tests your knowledge of bars in Karlsruhe, Germany.\
+This is a student project as part of the Mobile Computing & IoT lecture at KIT.

 ## Overview